pskfyi/minecraft-outlander-modpack/pack/config.md

 # Notes on Mod Configurations

+## Aquaculture 2

+### Worm Farm

+The worm farm is extremely efficient and not configurable, turning a handfull of seeds into almost as many worms.
+Since I want worms to be an ingredient in Organic Compost, which I want to become very important, I don't want worms to be too easy to obtain.
+The worm farm's recipe has been reworked to now cost worms itself, which explains its efficiency.
+The initial worms can be obtained as uncommon drops from sifting dirt.

 ## Better Copper

 Most of the items have been removed.
 This is in the pack primarily so that